History of Rownhams services

 The old corridor layout, with the atrium roof on the left.

-When the M27 was built, the service area's parking and access roads were built at the same time, but the amenity buildings developed afterwards.
+When the M27 was built, the service area's parking and access roads were built at the same time.
+The amenity buildings were developed afterwards and opened about a year later.

 The site of the services was chosen as it is 12 miles from the original planned services at Meon Valley.
-When it opened to bids, Trusthouse Forte were forbidden from taking part because they already ran the nearest service area at the time, which was Fleet.
+When it opened to bids in 1973, Trusthouse Forte were forbidden from taking part because they already ran the nearest service area at the time, which was Fleet.
 In an administrative error, Forte were accidentally sent the tendering papers, which they used to argue they should take part.
-They did take part - but they didn't win.

 It was one of three services which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.

 In the Prior Report of 1978, Rownhams was described as "an ocean liner waiting for the tide to come in".
 It stuck out from all services as a complete white elephant, although this was blamed on delays in completing the M3 and M27.
-The restaurant was open from 7am until 11pm.
+Various documents from the time would refer to Rownhams as an exception, with one referring to it having "well-known, special problems".

 Roadchef later raised concerns when the M3 was postponed indefinitely, in return they were offered a small amount of compensation.